Volvo S60 saloon - Reliability & safety

 Impressive safety technology but reliability remains to be proven

-Volvo S60 plug-in hybrid reliability
+Volvo S60 reliability

 When evaluating the likely reliability of the S60, it's encouraging to note that the Volvo XC60 SUV - with many shared components - came an impressive 16th in the 2019 Driver Power survey, with a high score for reliability.
+However, the S60 itself hasn't featured in the results in recent years.

 As well as the physical strength of its cars, Volvo is also among the top brands when it comes to driver assistance and crash-mitigation technology.
 Volvo's Pilot Assist system is one of the most advanced on offer.
 It seamlessly combines lane keeping assist and adaptive cruise control to follow the car ahead while remaining within a marked lane on the road.